learn-co-students/SENG-LIVE-101022-Phase-1-JS/06_PATCH_and_DELETE_Requests/Readme.md

 ```

 ## Delete
 Delete removes a resource from the server.
-Unlike Post and Patch it doesn't require headers or a body, though some backend frameworks may require a header.
+Unlike Post and Patch it doesn't require a Content-Type header or a body, though some backend frameworks may require another header for authentication.

 ```
 // Delete does require the method and the id of the resource being deleted.